Do you ever wonder if you are creative?

 Many people think being creative means being really talented.
 I disagree.

-I think creativity is more about your attitude and less about your ability.
+Creativity is more about attitude and less about ability.

 You can apply creativity to just about anything and make it better.